Call or Text: 1-704-396-0611

 Maintenance and Storage

 Professional-grade cleaning depends on well-maintained equipment.
-Routine care extends the life of pumps, hoses, and engines while ensuring consistent pressure and flow.
+Routine care extends the life of pumps, hoses, fittings, and engines while supporting more consistent pressure and flow.
 A few small habits performed regularly can prevent major repairs and downtime later.

-• Flush detergent lines after every use: Residual soap or solutions can corrode fittings and seals if left in the system.
-Rinsing lines with clean water after each job is essential for long-term reliability.
+• Flush detergent lines after every use: Residual soap or cleaning mix can collect inside lines and fittings if left in the system.
+Rinsing with clean water after use supports longer-term reliability.

-• Clean filters and strainers: Debris or sediment can restrict water flow and reduce pressure.
-Cleaning filters regularly helps maintain consistent performance.
+• Clean filters and strainers: Debris or sediment can restrict water flow and reduce system performance.
+Regular inspection helps avoid preventable issues.

-Pro Tip: Never store a washer with detergent or water in the pump.
-Residue left overnight can corrode seals, especially in humid climates like Charlotte.
+Pro Tip: Never store a washer with detergent or standing water left in the pump system.
+Residue and trapped moisture can shorten component life over time.

 Need Professional Pressure Washing?

-Eclipse Power Wash provides expert cleaning services in Charlotte, Pineville, and surrounding areas.
+Eclipse Power Wash provides expert exterior cleaning in Charlotte, Pineville, and surrounding areas.

 Request a Quote